para0x0dise/para0x0dise.github.io/_posts/CrackMes/2021-05-16-Mission-PowerGrid.md

 ---
 You can get this challenge [here](https://crackmes.one/crackme/609ab82a33c5d4544d40d5b2)
 ## Summary
->* This challenge is based on the value of `CF` flag.
+>* This challenge is based on the value of the `CF` flag.
 >* Reboot.
 >* Enter EMERGENCY MODE (simple XOR).
 >* Reboot.

 ## Tricky Password
-First it asks for a password.
+First, it asks for a password.

 [![1](/assets/images/Reverse-Engineering/PowerGrid/1.png)](/assets/images/Reverse-Engineering/PowerGrid/1.png)